mr4tt/zotbot/README.md

 - [donnemartin/system-design-primer: Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.](https://github.com/donnemartin/system-design-primer#security)

 # stories
+- [Fandom for Robots](https://www.uncannymagazine.com/article/fandom-for-robots/) - Computron feels no emotion towards the animated television show titled Hyperdimension Warp Record (超次元 ワープ レコード).
+After all, Computron does not have any emotion circuits installed, and is thus constitutionally incapable of experiencing “excitement,” “hatred,” or “frustration.”
+It is completely impossible for Computron to experience emotions such as ...

 - [The Venus Effect](https://www.lightspeedmagazine.com/fiction/the-venus-effect/) - This is 2015.
 A party on a westside roof, just before midnight.
 Some Mia or Mina or throwing it, the white girl with the jean jacket and the headband and the two-bumps-of-molly grin, flitting from friend circle to friend circle, laughing loudly and refilling any empty cup in her eyeline from a bottomless jug of sangria, Maenad Sicagi.
 There are thre...

 - [https://www.lightspeedmagazine.com/fiction/the-venus-effect/](https://www.lightspeedmagazine.com/fiction/the-venus-effect/)